Back to what we treat

 The cause of gender dysphoria is still poorly understood.

 The first step is to talk about it.
-At ProblemShared we have a number of experts who are available to discuss any issues around gender identity a person may have.
-Our professionals can also help signpost to other specialist services both NHS and private.
+We have a number of experts within our team who are available to discuss any issues around gender identity a person may have.
+Our professionals can also help signpost to other specialist services, both NHS and private.

 If a child has a gender dysphoria diagnosis and wants more help to cope with their gender presentation or their experience of dysphoria, they might eventually be referred to the Gender Identity Service, part of the Tavistock and Portman NHS Foundation Trust in London.